-Direct electric heating is a system using electricity to provide primary space heat and hot water to domestic buildings that is not driven by a heat pump.
+Resistive electric heating is a system using electricity to provide primary space heat and hot water to domestic buildings that is not driven by a heat pump.
 Typically, this is night storage heating or direct electric heating.
 This does not include heat networks.

-The baseline number of direct electric heating units is based on analysis of domestic heating technology types from EPC data.
+The baseline number of resistive electric heating units is based on analysis of domestic heating technology types from EPC data, census data and WPD connected customers.
 The installation rate of direct electric heating in new builds is also based on local EPC data.
-The most recent national data shows that c.11% of new builds are heated by direct electric heating, a proportion which has been relatively stable over recent years.
-The WPD DFES 2020 analysis of new build domestic properties is used to project increases in the number of direct electric heating installations.
-Direct electric heating has a higher running cost than a heat pump, they are assumed not to be the target of national policy to decarbonise domestic heating.
+The most recent national data shows that c.11% of new builds are heated by resistive electric heating, a proportion which has been relatively stable over recent years.
+The WPD DFES 2021 analysis of new build domestic properties is used to project increases in the number of resistive electric heating installations.
+Resistive electric heating has a higher running cost than a heat pump, they are assumed not to be the target of national policy to decarbonise domestic heating.

-The customer behaviour assumptions for direct electric heating and night storage are based on the Elexon profile classes29.
+The customer behaviour assumptions for resistive electric heating and night storage are based on the Elexon profile classes29.
 They are consistent with the WPD Policy Document ST:SD5A (Design of Low Voltage Domestic Connections)30.
 This process is developed for the purposes of Low Voltage network design, and uses a statistical methodology consistent with that published in the ACE49 methodology31.
-For the application of these direct heating profiles for use in strategic analysis of the EHV networks, a diversity level of 50 customers was chosen.
-This represents a credible usage profile for a single direct electric heating installation, aggregated as part of a wider group of 50 domestic customers with night storage.
+For the application of these resistive heating profiles for use in strategic analysis of the EHV networks, a diversity level of 50 customers was chosen.
+This represents a credible usage profile for a single resistive electric heating installation, aggregated as part of a wider group of 50 domestic customers with night storage.